POST-SURGICAL INSTRUCTIONS FOR PERIODONTAL/ORAL SURGERY

 - We will give you a very soft, post-surgical toothbrush that you will use 2 weeks after your procedure.

-- The Peridex mouth rinse (chlorhexidine), if prescribed, may be started the day AFTER surgery so as not to disturb the blood clot the first day.
+- The Peridex mouth rinse (chlorhexidine), or Stella-Life Products, if prescribed, may be started the day AFTER surgery so as not to disturb the blood clot the first day.

-- Avoid movement in the area of the surgical site, especially in cases of bone or tissue grafting.
+- Avoid movement in the surgical site area, especially in cases of bone or tissue grafting.
 Grafted sites require a still and stable environment to establish a proper blood supply, so it is advised NOT to pull your lip/cheek out to examine the area or to play with the site or stitches with your tongue.